 There are countless programs available for making music on a computer.
 However, a few have emerged as top players, and those are the ones we'll focus on here.
-All of these programs basically do the same thing — allow you to record MIDI and audio and to arrange and mix music, all on a computer system.
+All of these programs basically do the same thing: they allow you to record MIDI and audio and to arrange and mix music, all on a computer system.
 The only differences are how they go about the task.

 Digidesign: Pro Tools

 No other name is as synonymous with studio recording as Pro Tools.
 Until a few years ago, the only system you could get was its expensive TDM system, which went for well over $10,000.
 In 1998, Digidesign introduced Pro Tools digi001 and entered the home studio market.
 Currently, Digidesign markets a number of home studio products—the Mbox 2 family of USB audio interfaces; the 003 family FireWire interfaces, including the 003 Factory eighteen-input interface plus motorized control surface, and the 003 Rack, an eighteen-input FireWire interface; and the ProTools M-Powered capable series of interfaces from M-Audio.
 The Mbox 2 and 003 series ship with the same version of Pro Tools LE software, which is capable of playing back forty-eight audio tracks and unlimited MIDI tracks.
 ProTools M-Powered is available for compatible M-Audio interfaces, and features much of the same functionality of ProTools LE.